raboof/akka.github.com/faq/index.md

 title: Frequently Asked Questions
 ---

+## Akka Project

+### Where does the name Akka come from?

+It is the name of a beautiful Swedish [mountain](https://lh4.googleusercontent.com/-z28mTALX90E/UCOsd249TdI/AAAAAAAAAB0/zGyNNZla-zY/w442-h331/akka-beautiful-panorama.jpg) up in the northen part of Sweden called Laponia.
+The mountain is also sometimes called 'The Queen of Laponia'.

+Akka is also the name of a goddess in the Sámi (the native Swedish population) mythology.
+She is the goddess that stands for all the beauty and good in the world.
+The mountain can be seen as the symbol of this goddess.

+Also, the name AKKA is the a palindrome of letters A and K as in Actor Kernel.

+Akka is also:
+* the name of the goose that Nils traveled across Sweden on in [The Wonderful Adventures of Nils](http://en.wikipedia.org/wiki/The_Wonderful_Adventures_of_Nils) by the Swedish writer Selma Lagerlöf.
+* the finnish word for 'woman' and the word for 'sister' in some other languages (which one?)
+* a town in Morocco
+* a near-earth asteroid

 ## Actors in General

 ### My actors send replies, but they are lost, and the sender is `deadLetters`